replikativ/kabel/README.md

 # kabel

-A minimal, modern connection library modelling a bidirectional wire to pass clojure values between endpoints.
-Peers in Clojure and ClojureScript are symmetric and hence allow symmetric cross-platform implementations. kabel uses web-sockets and transit is the serialization format.
+kabel (German for calbe/wire) is a minimal, modern connection library modelling a bidirectional wire to pass Clojure values between endpoints.
+Peers in Clojure and ClojureScript are symmetric and hence allow symmetric cross-platform implementations.
+Clojure peers can connect to Clojure and ClojureScript peers in the same way and vice versa. kabel uses web-sockets and transit is the serialization format.

 ## Rationale